-Most of the formatting options available in LibreOffice Writer are available in Calc also.
-Making the text bold, italicised, increasing/reducing font size, font color etc are all available.
-Data can also be formatted based on what it represents - date, time, currency, etc. The numeric information display format in terms of "000" separators or number of decimal places can be configured.
+- Text formatting : Text formatting involves making the text bold, italicized, increasing/reducing font size, font color etc. Data can also be formatted based on what it represents - date, time, currency, etc. The numeric information display format in terms of "000" separators or number of decimal places can be configured.

 Inserting formulae for computations